-Each completed with a grade of C- or better.

-Must be taken before or during student's first semester of core course work.

-Any 500 level course within the College (ACC/BUS/MGT/MIS) is an acceptable elective except for MIS 513.
+- Each completed with a grade of C- or better. - Must be taken before or during student's first semester of core course work. - All core course work must be completed. - Any 500 level course within the College (ACC/BUS/FIN/MGT/MIS) is an acceptable elective except for BUS 501 and MIS 513.
 (Prerequisites will apply).
 Any elective from another college requires approval with a Student Petition.